Occaneechi

+The Occaneechi are Indigenous peoples of the Northeastern Woodlands whose historical territory was in the Piedmont region of present-day North Carolina and Virginia.

-The Occaneechi (also Occoneechee and Akenatzy) are Native Americans who lived in the 17th century primarily on the large, 4 mi long Occoneechee Island and east of the confluence of the Dan and Roanoke rivers, near current-day Clarksville, Virginia.
-They spoke one of the Siouan languages, and thus related to the Saponi, Tutelo, Eno and other Southeastern Siouan-language peoples living in the Piedmont region of present-day North Carolina and Virginia.
+In the 17th century they primarily lived on the large, 4 mi long Occoneechee Island and east of the confluence of the Dan and Roanoke rivers, near current-day Clarksville, Virginia.
+They spoke one of the Siouan languages and were linguistically related to the Saponi, Tutelo, Eno, and neighboring Southeastern Siouan language–speaking peoples.

 In 1676, in the course of Bacon's Rebellion, the tribe was attacked by militias from the Colony of Virginia and decimated.
 Also under demographic pressure from European settlements and newly introduced infectious diseases, the Saponi and Tutelo came to live near the Occaneechi on adjacent islands.
 By 1714 the Occaneechi moved to join the Tutelo, Saponi, and other Siouan people living on a 36 sqmi reservation in current-day Brunswick County, Virginia.
 It included a fort called Christanna.
 The Siouan people had been drastically reduced to approximately 600 people.
 Fort Christanna was closed in 1717, after which there are few written references to the Occaneechi.
-Colonists recorded that they left the area in 1740 and migrated north for protection with the Iroquois.
+Colonists recorded that they left the area in 1740 and migrated north for protection with the Haudenosaunee.

-During the 19th and 20th centuries, some remnant Siouan peoples gathered together and worked to retain their identity as Native Americans.
-In the late 20th century, they organized as the self-named Occaneechi Band of the Saponi Nation.
-In 2002 the tribe was formally recognized by the state of North Carolina.
-The members of the tribe live primarily in Alamance and Orange Counties.

 Name

 The meaning and origin of the name Occaneechi is unknown.
-They have also historically been called the Achonechy, Aconechos, Akenatzy, Akenatzy's, Hockinechy, Occaneches, Occaanechy, Occhonechee, Occonacheans, Occoneechee, Ockanechees, Ockanigee, Okenechee, Acconeechy, Occaneeches, Ochineeches, and Ockinagee.
+They have also historically been called the Achonechy, Aconechos, Akenatzy, Hockinechy, Occaneches, Occaanechy, Occhonechee, Occonacheans, Occoneechee, Ockanechees, Ockanigee, Okenechee, Acconeechy, Occaneeches, Ochineeches, and Ockinagee.

+Language

+The Occaneechi language was a Siouan language, related to the Saponi and Tutelo languages.
+It became a commonly used trade language for the region by the early 18th century.

 History

+Precontact

+Archeological studies have found finely chipped projectile points, which provide evidence of thousands of years of habitation, on the former Occoneechee Island, as well as nearby Field's Island, Lewis Island, and Tottero (or Nelson's) Island in the Roanoke River.